T20X/notes/stl.md

 insert_or_assign returns more information than operator[] and does not require default-constructibility of the mapped type

 (5)
-template <class...
-Args>
-pair<iterator, bool> try_emplace(const key_type& k, Args&&... args);
-Unlike insert or emplace, these functions do not move from rvalue arguments IF the insertion does not happen, which makes it easy to manipulate maps whose values are move-only types

 (6)
 node_type extract( const_iterator position );